The Archaeological Museum of Delos was built way back in 1904.

 Its construction was carried out under the aegis of the Archaeological Society of Athens.
-Initially, the museum was spread over just five rooms.
-It was much later in the year 1931 and again in 1972 that further rooms were added.
-At present the historical artifacts are on display in nine rooms.
-There are six exclusive rooms where rare historical statues unearthed from the archaeological site at Delos are on display.
+Initially, the museum boasted only five rooms.
+It was much later (in 1931 and again in 1972) that more rooms were added.
+Nowadays, historical artifacts are on display in nine rooms, of which six host rare statues unearthed from the archaeological site at Delos.

-The Ivory Plaque which dates back to 1400-1200 BC is absolutely stunning.
-The plaque portrays a quintessential Mycenaean soldier with defensive shield and a rather elongated spear.
-The soldier's head is covered by a protective headgear which is made of teeth of a wild boar.
+The Ivory Plaque dates back to 1400-1200 BC and is absolutely stunning.
+It portrays a quintessential Mycenaean soldier with a defensive shield and a lengthy spear.
+The soldier's head is covered by a protective headgear made of wild boar's teeth.

 Visit the sacred island of Delos, one of the most significant archeological sites in the Cyclades, with a long history that dates back to ancient Greece!
 Delos is linked to many aspects of Greek mythology and this is the perfect opportunity to get to know its history better.

 This guided tour will take you to Delos Synagogue, which is the oldest synagogue in Europe.
 You will walk around the archeological site and learn more about the history and Jewish culture of Mykonos.
 In addition, you will also get to visit the archeological museum of Delos.

 More info about the Archaeological Museum of Delos